balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

                 pass

 .. note::
-    Please note, that currently balder only supports bidirectional connections.
+    Please note, that Balder currently only supports bidirectional connections.
 The support for non-bidirectional connections will be added in a later version of Balder.

 Think about device features